ExileofBrokenSky/My-Foundry-VTT-Macros/Force-Empowered Strikes/Readme.md

 /**
  * Returns whether the actor has enough force points.
  * @param {Actor5e} actor - the actor to get slot information from.
+ * @param {integer} cost - the amount of force points the effect should cost
  * @returns {boolean} True if enough force points are available to be used.
  */
 function hasEnoughFP(actor, cost) {